 - Ad revenue (brands pay you based on website traffic)

-- Affiliate links and sponsored posts
+- Affiliate marketing links and sponsored posts

 - Selling digital guides or freelancing services

-You can even use your blog as a portfolio and land freelance writing gigs—writers often earn up to $1 per word for well-written articles.
+You can even use your blog as a portfolio and land freelance writing gigs; writers often earn up to $1 per word for well-written articles.
 For couples who like to write or build an audience, blogging and freelance writing are two of the most lucrative digital side hustles.

 Starting a Joint Blog or YouTube Channel

-Brainstorm a niche that excites both of you—travel vlogs, healthy cooking, funny couples’ challenges, debt payoff stories, or anything that reflects your real lives.
+Brainstorm a niche that excites both of you: travel vlogs, healthy cooking, funny couples’ challenges, debt payoff stories, or anything that reflects your real lives.

 - Assign clear roles: one films or edits videos, the other handles writing, design, or marketing.